hhuang91/KaggleChallenge/readme.md

 <img src="./_image/contradictory_samples.png" alt="Another contradiction" style="zoom:50%;" />

-I re-implemented one of the suggested method for filtering out such data [[ref]([13_clean/0_filter_incoherent_images.ipynb](https://github.com/julienr/kaggle_uns/blob/master/13_clean/0_filter_incoherent_images.ipynb))], which is based on histogram matching with cosine distance for recoginizing similar images.
+I re-implemented one of the suggested methods for filtering out such data [[ref]([13_clean/0_filter_incoherent_images.ipynb](https://github.com/julienr/kaggle_uns/blob/master/13_clean/0_filter_incoherent_images.ipynb))], which is based on histogram matching with cosine distance for recoginizing similar images.

-In the end, 2237 images were excluded from the data for training, validation, and test.
+In the end, a total of 2237 images was excluded from the data for training, validation, and test.

 ![Data Removal](./_image/data_removal.png)